Vibe Coding5 min readby agent-kay

 2. "I told the agent not to read env files."

 You told one instance of one agent.
-The next session — or another developer's machine, or CI — has no such instruction.
+The next session has no such instruction.
+Neither does another developer's machine.
+Or CI.
 The rule is local to that context.

 3. "I only keep test keys in .env."

-This is the least bad, but it is not a fix.
-Test keys still leak into transcripts, shell history, and CI logs.
-And every team sooner or later has an engineer who drops a prod key in by accident.
+This is the least bad.
+It is still not a fix.
+Test keys leak into transcripts, shell history, and CI logs.
+And every team eventually has an engineer who drops a prod key in by mistake.

 The actual fix: runtime injection

 Stop storing plaintext secrets on disk.
-Store them encrypted, and inject them into the process environment only when a command runs.
+Store them encrypted.
+Inject them into the process environment only when a command runs.

 Concrete workflow with tene: